CarvellWakeman/IncomeOutcome/WORKITEMS.md

 		Editing instance transactions and then editing its parent series transaction seems complete Bugfixes in budget management

-	NEXT:Get editing/ghost editing working THEN get totals working THEN paidBack working THEN Get sorting and filtering remade
+	NEXT:get totals working THEN paidBack working THEN Get sorting and filtering remade

 TODO